 There are a wide variety of student led clubs at LHS.
 To join a club, listen to the Daily Gram for meeting times.
 To start a club, recruit eight students who are interested, find a faculty sponsor, and write a statement of purpose.
-Forms to start a club are available at the Activities Window.
+Forms to start a club as well as the current club list are available on our website under "Student Life".
 All LHS clubs are open to all LHS students.
-Many of the clubs at Livermore High are listed here.
-Ask at the Activities Window for more information about them: Alma de Bronze, Athletics, Cinematography CTR, Close Up, Culture Exchange, Debate, Drama, Engineering, FFA, Green Engineering Academy, GSA/Spectrum, High School Rodeo, Ignited Youth, Interact, Link Crew, Literary Magazine, Me to We, Poetry, Science Bowl, Snowboarding, Sports, Tri-M, Verbivore, and Young Life.
+Some of our clubs include Drama, FFA, Link Crew, Literary Magazine and Young Life.
+ASB will notify you once your club has been approved.